 Who would have thought that the “Bridgerton” trend impacts furniture retail?
 Bridgerton is a hit TV show streaming on Netflix with 63 million households tuning in.
 It sparked what designers call a “Regencycore” trend, focusing on the elegance and opulence of the United Kingdom’s Regency era.
 Regencycore is all about 19th-century period pieces and shoppers want to know how to recreate these looks.
 “What does that have to do with my business?” you might ask.
 Keep reading to find out how this Bridgerton design trend impacts furniture sales.
 This can get you loyal customers and small tweaks can improve your bottom line.

-The Regencycore trend was recently picked up by one of the Top 5 home & garden sites, The Spruce.
+The Regencycore trend was recently picked up by one of the top five home and garden sites, The Spruce.
 44 million readers are now excited to bring the visual aesthetic of the show to their homes.
 And that is not a small audience.
 Other sites, such as HGTV.com, also educated millions of their readers on how to recreate this style trend.

 Bridgerton Design Trend Still Going Strong